‘Jersey Shore’ Star Breaks Silence With First Instagram Post After Domestic Dispute

 “He asked [her to] pull over and let him out of the car,” an insider close to the couple remarked to Us.
 “She stopped, and Ronnie tried getting out and got caught in his seat belt.
 Jen started driving away, dragging Ronnie.
 Ronnie’s face was bloodied and bruised, and he’s got a nasty road rash.”
 Harley was released from jail the day after the incident after posting $3,000 bail.

 Us reported that Magro declined to film in the shore town made iconic by the series, Seaside Heights, after the incident to remain in Las Vegas with his daughter.
 A source alleged to Us that Magro was taking time off to recover from the injuries he sustained in his roadside brawl with Harley.
-“He was hurt pretty badly and needs the time to heal.”

 During the final episodes of Season 1 of Jersey Shore: Family Vacation, Magro was seen lamenting over his deteriorating relationship with Harley, particularly after seeing castmate Mike “The Situation” Sorrentino in a happy relationship, and eventually, becoming engaged to his longtime girlfriend Lauren.